asterisk/documentation/docs/Development/Roadmap/Asterisk-11-Projects/Configuration-parsing-with-the-Config-Options-API.md

 }
 ```

-!!! info ""
-    It is important to note that upon reload, items are completely rebuilt.
-If a configured item (like a SIP peer) needs to maintain state information between reloads, it is important that it be stored in an object separate from the item in an ao2 object.
-The item can store a pointer to this state information.
-When allocating a new item that requires this state information, do a search for the item in the active config and store a reference to to its state in the newly allocated item.
-If no item is found, allocate a new state object and store that reference in the item.
-See skel_level_alloc and skel_find_or_create_state in apps/app_skel.c for an example.

-[//]: # (end-info)
+/// note
+It is important to note that upon reload, items are completely
+rebuilt.
+If a configured item (like a SIP peer) needs to maintain
+state information between reloads, it is important that it be stored
+in an object separate from the item in an ao2 object.
+The item can
+store a pointer to this state information.
+When allocating a new item
+that requires this state information, do a search for the item in the
+active config and store a reference to to its state in the newly
+allocated item.
+If no item is found, allocate a new state object and
+store that reference in the item.
+See skel_level_alloc and
+skel_find_or_create_state in apps/app_skel.c for an example.
+///